Questions To Ask Before Hiring A Condemnation Lawyer

 - “What percentage of your work is devoted to the representation of landowners in condemnation cases?”

 Condemnation is a specialized area of the law.
 Because of the many loopholes and complexities involved, it is not an area that lends itself either to the dabbler or to the general practitioner.
-Your attorney should be able to represent to you that he spends more than 50% of his time representing property owners in condemnation cases.
+Your attorney should be able to represent to you that he spends the majority of his time representing property owners in condemnation cases.

 - “Have you been involved in any reported decisions involving condemnation cases?”